FranklinBello/didactic-robot/INFO.md

 ## Guidelines

 1. Do not push to the *master* branch.
+Push instead to the 'develop' branch

 ## Paths